anshul1004/MamaMia/README.md

 Signup page:

-username
 email
 password

 Signin page:
-username or email address
+email address
 password

-All users password: password
+All users password: Pass@word1

 Passwords are encoded, hashed, decoded before storing in database.
 For login verification, entered password and db password are first encoded.

-on sign in session username is set
+on sign in session email is set

 Error:
 from signup not able to render sign in, instead the page content is showing in console.
+(Solved)

 Added Registration UI page